& CARE A-Z

 Fever episodes usually become less frequent with age and generally last 24-36 hours in most cases without treatment.
 The disorder is thought to result from an inability to regulate the immune system.

 Affecting many breeds, this is a developmental malformation or subluxation of the hip joints A dysplastic dog has an abnormal hip joint where the femur and acetabulum are misaligned.
 This can range in severity.
+Never over exercise a puppy, avoid letting them jump on and off the furniture especially on hard surfaces, avoid running on hard surfaces.
+Hip Dysplasia is not always inherited.

 A common endocrine disease where the body produces an abnormally low amount of thyroid hormones.
 An autoimmune destruction of the thyroid gland which affects many breeds.
 The thyroid glands secrete a hormone which controls the basic metabolic rate of the entire body.
 Inadequate hormone levels reset the body to function at a lower metabolic level.
 In that case, dogs fatten easily on a normal diet and become slow and sluggish.